1997

 University of Pikeville

-The integration of Osmosis’ medical education platform, which gives access to multimodal resources that delight and engage medical students in medical knowledge acquisition.
+The integration of Osmosis’ medical education platform provided access to multimodal resources that enhanced learner engagement and facilitated medical knowledge acquisition.

-Spearheaded by Dr. Johnson, the academic affairs team created Osmosis playlists directly aligned with course content to alleviate the initial burden for faculty.
-They “inserted [the playlists] into the learning management system, so that right along with the lecture powerpoint slides there would be a link to the Osmosis resources.
-And that was pretty successful.
-The students decided this was a great resource, they have been using them pretty consistently.”
+Spearheaded by Dr. Johnson, the academic affairs team developed Osmosis playlists closely aligned with course content to reduce the initial integration burden on faculty.
+Dr. Johnson explained, “[We] inserted the playlists into the learning management system, so that right along lecture PowerPoint slides there would be a link to the Osmosis resources.
+That was pretty successful.
+The students decided this was a great resource, they have been using them consistently.”

-Faculty became increasingly more curious about how they might use Osmosis to support teaching, and they began asking for access.
+Faculty curiosity increased about how they might use Osmosis to support teaching, and began asking for access.
 This sparked the idea of faculty development sessions to ensure faculty could learn more about the resources available to them and their students.
 Some faculty expressed concern that Osmosis might compete with their own original content.
 However, Dr. Johnson assured them, “No, this is not competing, it is repeating it in a slightly different way that might gain purchase with an individual student.”

-For these students and others, a key aspect has been making learning medical information more fun.
-“I like that lighthearted approach that Osmosis takes…And I think that there are things here and there that make you chuckle a bit, that are cute and they make you feel good and there’s a lot to that psychologically.”
+A key strength of Osmosis lies in its capacity to present medical information in an engaging and approachable manner.
+Dr. Johnson shared, “I like that lighthearted approach that Osmosis takes.
+There are things here and there that make you chuckle a bit, that are cute.
+They make you feel good and there’s a lot to that psychologically.”

-The Kentucky College of Osteopathic Medicine (KYCOM) at the University of Pikeville is a national leader among all DO and MD programs throughout the U.S. in producing physicians who provide both rural healthcare and primary care.1 Following the principle mission to develop knowledgeable physicians to serve in underserved communities, about 70% of students match into primary care residences and over half of all graduates work in underserved communities.
-As the Associate Dean for Academic Affairs and a Professor of Microbiology & Immunology, Dr. Mary Johnson has been integral in continuing this mission.
-She explained how impactful their students have been, “We have counties in Eastern Kentucky that were previously underserved that are no longer because we’ve had our grads return there and change the face of healthcare in those areas.”
+The Kentucky College of Osteopathic Medicine (KYCOM) at the University of Pikeville is a national leader among DO and MD programs throughout the U.S. in producing physicians who provide both rural healthcare and primary care.
+Following the principle mission to develop knowledgeable physicians to serve in underserved communities, about 70% of students match into primary care residences and over half of all graduates work in underserved communities.
+Former Associate Dean for Academic Affairs and a Professor of Microbiology & Immunology, Dr. Mary Johnson was integral in continuing this mission.
+During her time at KYCOM, Dr. Johnson witnessed the positive impact of their students on the surrounding community, “We have counties in Eastern Kentucky that are no longer underserved because we’ve had our grads return and change the face of healthcare in those areas.”

-Dr. Johnson has worked for decades educating both allopathic and osteopathic medical students and has seen firsthand what helps students succeed in medical school and beyond.
-Through her own research2 she found that the most successful learning outcomes arise from multimodal learning, and that struggling students tend toward one type of resource or one mode of learning (i.e., reading, watching lectures, highlighting/note-taking, etc.).
+Dr. Johnson has decades of experience educating both allopathic and osteopathic medical students and has seen firsthand what helps students succeed in medical school and beyond.
+Through her own research she found that the most successful learning outcomes arise from multimodal learning, and that struggling students tend toward one type of resource or one mode of learning (i.e., reading, watching lectures, highlighting/note-taking, etc.).

 Wanting to ensure that all learners have access to reliable, multimodal learning resources, Dr. Johnson brought Osmosis into the pre-clerkship curriculum at KYCOM.
 Her intention was to leverage Osmosis alongside coursework, to support self-directed learning among all students, and to aid in remediation for struggling students.

-We know that these are quality resources, we know that from reviewing many [Osmosis videos] that they are very closely aligned to what the students are learning in the classroom.
+We know that these are quality resources.
+We know that from reviewing many Osmosis videos.
+They are very closely aligned with what the students are learning in the classroom.
 Osmosis content is an alternate way for students to take that information in and for them to have a greater chance to understand it completely.

 Mary Johnson, PhD